 Today’s Plan Pros

 - User Friendly.
-The interface is very user friendly and you can view you data in various dimensions, even in a 3D chart.
+The interface is very user-friendly and you can view your data in various dimensions, even in a 3D chart.

 - Huge Training Plans Database.
 This is very useful for those who are self-trained.

 - Expensive.
 Even the base package (tracking & analytics only) is expensive.
 Structured training plans are sold separately on top of this.

 If you want to use the system-generated training plans, you pay more per month or year than if you set up your own.
 It’s a small uplift but significant enough to give you pause.

 Pricing-wise, Today’s Plan is slightly different.
 It depends on whether you’ll need to access their training plans library.
 You won’t probably need to if you have a coach who designs training plans for you, or you yourself.

 - Data and analytics only. $12 monthly or $99 yearly

 - Data, analytics, and training plans. $18 monthly or $179 yearly

 Strava is probably the most recognizable training app around right now.

 It’s designed to work for both amateurs and hobbyists as well as professionals and coaches.
 Compared to the likes of Training Peaks or Today’s Plans, Strava has a social element built-in.